Last Kiss: Pearl Jam version

 "Last Kiss" was also covered by American rock band Pearl Jam for the 1999 charity album No Boundaries: A Benefit for the Kosovar Refugees.
 It would later appear on the group's 2003 rarities album Lost Dogs.
 This version was successful, especially in Australia, where it topped the ARIA Singles Chart for seven weeks.
-It also reached number one in Iceland for six weeks and peaked at number two in the United States and Canada, making it the band's highest-charting single in either country.
+It also reached number one in Iceland for six weeks and peaked at number two in the United States, making it the band's highest-charting single there.

 Origin and recording

 The idea to cover "Last Kiss" came about after vocalist Eddie Vedder found an old record of the song at the Fremont Antique Mall in Seattle, Washington.
 He convinced the rest of the band to try out the song, and it was performed a few times on the band's 1998 tour.
 The band eventually recorded the song at a soundcheck at Constitution Hall in Washington, D.C., and released it as a 1998 fan club Christmas single.
 The band spent only a few thousand dollars mixing the song.
 Bassist Jeff Ament said, "It was the most minimalist recording we've ever done."